SHRP/shrp.github.io/build_flags.md

 # Addon #1 - Inject the addon into the recovery (if so: be sure that it will fit into the partition)
 # Default (if not set) is NOT adding this addon into the recovery ramdisk.
 That means:
 # If you do NOT set this the addon will be saved into the internal storage (i.e: $(SHRP_INTERNAL)/SHRP/addons)
-# Set this variable when true ONLY (do not use "false" or similiar)
 SHRP_INC_IN_REC_EXTERNAL_ADDON_1 := true

 # As you might already guess from the naming scheme:
 # You can add multiple custom addons (max amount is 6)!
 #
-# just add the above flags again and replace:
+# Just add the above flags again and replace:
 # SHRP_EXTERNAL_ADDON_1_XXXX
 # with
 # SHRP_EXTERNAL_ADDON_2_XXXX for the second addon